-The addition of a balcony to your loft is another great way to encourage natural light, while simultaneously providing an attractive and unique feature to the conversion.
+Ensuring that there is sufficient natural lighting, whether through a Velux or dormer window, is vital to making the space as livable as possible.
+The addition of a balcony is another great way to encourage natural light, while simultaneously providing an attractive and unique feature to the conversion.

 There is no better way to enjoy the views from your new loft conversion than by adding a balcony on which to stand, whether with a morning coffee or taking in the evening air.
 The increased light offered by the larger window area makes the loft seem larger, and opens it up into an airy and desirable living space.